Monthly Archives: November 2024

 The woman turns without needing an answer and walks away, her head hanging.

-Mrs. Dennis stands and turns toward the dedication sign, noticing the butterfly for the first time.
+Mother stands and turns toward the dedication sign, noticing the butterfly for the first time.
 She sighs and lays the flowers gently near the sign.

-Sarah reaches out to catch the butterfly, her hands passing right through it.
+Sarah reaches out to catch the butterfly—her hands passing right through it.

 It’s About Time

-This damn clock, why are they always so difficult when he is around.
+“This damn clock—why are they always so difficult when he is around?”

-He has never found a clock that he could not keep running and he’ll be damned if this one is going to beat him.
+The clockmaker struggles with this piece.
+He must get it working.
+It is no longer a matter of payment, but one of pride.
+He has never found a clock he could not keep running, and he’ll be damned if this one is going to beat him.

 Unique Little Egg